 A small-group storm drain stenciling service outing:

 - Lasts as long as you would like it to.
-Bins can be checked out for up to one week.
+Kits can be checked out for up to two weeks.

-• Must take place within St. Paul city limits.
-Volunteers living, attending school or working in St. Paul can usually mark drains near their homes, school or office.
-Someone from the FMR Outreach Team will work with you and your group to select your location.
+- Must take place within St. Paul city limits.
+Volunteers who live or work in St. Paul can usually mark drains near their homes, schools or offices.

-• Can typically be coordinated within two weeks.
+- Can typically be coordinated within two weeks.
 However, kits are limited, so we sometimes need to wait a bit longer for another group to return their kit.

 Need a sneak peek at the kit before signing one out?
-Check out the video below created by volunteer Will Stock featuring last year's stenciling coordinator, Daurius Mikroberts.
+Check out the video below created by volunteer Will Stock featuring past stenciling coordinator Daurius Mikroberts.